alexpeterhall/quotes/quotes.md

 "When Alexander the Great visited Diogenes and asked whether he could do anything for the famed teacher, Diogenes replied: "Only stand out of my light."
 Perhaps some day we shall know how to heighten creativity.
 Until then, one of the best things we can do for creative men and women is to stand out of their light." - John W. Gardner, author and educator (8 Oct 1912-2002)
 "One cannot hire a hand; the whole man always comes with it." - Peter Drucker, management consultant, professor, and writer (19 Nov 1909-2005)
-"Not all readers are leaders, but all leaders are readers." - Harry Truman
+"Not all readers are leaders, but all leaders are readers." - Harry Truman "If you hire only those people you understand, the company will never get people better than you are.
+Always remember that you often find outstanding people among those you don't particularly like." - Soichiro Honda, industrialist (17 Nov 1906-1991)

 ## Fatherhood / Parenting

 There is no stronger example than yourself.
 Remind yourself that your actions, perhaps more than anything else, are shaping the little person.
 Do your best, to be at your best.
 "Punishment teaches the child only how to punish.
 Scolding teaches him how to scold.
 By showing him that we understand, we teach him to understand.
 By helping him, we teach him to help.
 He learns cooperation by cooperating." - Dr. Ernst Papanek
-A father said to his son, "Be careful where you walk."
-The son responded, "You be careful, remember that I follow in your footsteps."
+"A father said to his son, 'Be careful where you walk.'
+The son responded, 'You be careful, remember that I follow in your footsteps.'"
 "The best way of training the young is to train yourself at the same time; not to admonish them, but to be seen never doing that of which you would admonish them." - Plato
 The Spartan King Agesilaus was once asked, almost 2500 years ago now, what children should be taught, to which he replied, "What they will also use when they become men."
 "You must raise only cattle and sheep.
 You don't raise human beings.
 You have to cultivate a human being." - Sadhguru